 Experience the local life at Iao Hon Market

-One of the best markets in Macau when it comes to fresh goods–fish, meat, vegetables and fruit, this spot also has affordable clothing downstairs, as well as a food court on two of its floors.
-Iao Hon Market is a must-visit venue when looking to experience local aspects of Macau.
-Besides the products it sells, you can also witness the elderly reading the newspaper with a cigarette resting on their lips, people rushing to buy the freshest fish on the ground floor and, of course, lots of dried good really popular in Asia, such as fish, herbs, and others.
+One of the best markets in Macau when it comes to fresh goods–fish, meat, vegetables, and fruit, this spot also has affordable clothing downstairs, as well as a food court on two of its floors.
+Iao Hon Market is a must-visit venue when looking to experience the local aspects of Macau.
+Besides the products it sells, you can also witness the elderly reading the newspaper with a cigarette resting on their lips, people rushing to buy the freshest fish on the ground floor and, of course, lots of dried goods really popular in Asia, such as fish, herbs, and others.

 Opening hours: 7:00am–8:00pm

 Iao Hon Market Intersection of Avenida da Longevidade with Rua do Mercado de Iao Hon, Macau, +853 2848 2758

 Relax at a public library

 Tired of walking outside?
 Well, here’s a good place to hide from the heat or rain of the streets!
 Wong Ieng Kuan Public Library–located in Areia Preta’s Park–is fitted with lots of facilities and seating areas for people to just unwind while in this area.
 Pack yourself one of your favorite readings and head there for some calm and quiet before checking out all there is to do around town.

 There are several branches of this library, but this one’s located in a park that also features fitness facilities, as well as a playground to keep the little ones busy.